maialithar/snow-sync/README.md

    Optional: In case of business rules or client scripts, insert table name to load scripts that work on particular table.

    The script will be saved to your hard disk, under `project root dir given in settings/instance name given in settings/chosen script type` with `.snow_sync.js` extension.
+Along with the script, its configuration file with `script name.snow_sync.json` name will be saved and opened in second editor, next to the current one.

 * Or open previously saved script